dchaplinsky/dsp-testbed/README.md

 ## Speed
 Well DSP test bed is built for comfort not for speed.
 However I have plans to profile it deeply once major APIs will settle down.
-Also as core of the lib is written using pure python you can use DSP test bed with pypy.
+Also as core of the lib is pure python you can use DSP test bed with pypy.

 ## Signal displaying
 DSP test bed is using pylab to display signals.
 Because speed of pylab is an issue when you have tons of